WhitnyNicole/WhitnyNicole.github.io/_posts/2019-04-05-sinatra_fitness_tracker.markdown

 ---

 I’ve just completed my second project.
-For this project, we were instructed to create a Sinatra app using Sinatra-ActiveRecord, Ruby and SQLite3.
+For this project, we were instructed to create an app using the Sinatra framework, ActiveRecord, Ruby and SQLite3.
 We also used CSS and HTML.

 For my project, I decided to build a fitness tracker.
 For me personally, fitness is a big part of my life and since I was younger, I’ve always tried to stay active.
 As I’ve gotten older, I’ve realized the importance of being able to track these workouts.
 Tracking can help for a variety of reasons: such as addressing and noticing any health concerns, identifying a change in energy levels, the presence of stress and improved overall wellness, just to a name a few.
 In creating my app, I hope to be able to provide users with this same capability as they track their own individual workouts.

 Now to get started with my project, I knew what I wanted to create but I wasn’t quite sure on all the pieces that would be involved.
 I decided to first simply sketch out my ideas.
-To do so, I used a software diagaram tool that allowed me to visually map out my thoughts which really helped me start the project off with a clear and concise plan.
+To do so, I used a software diagram tool that allowed me to visually map out my thoughts which really helped me start the project off with a clear and concise plan.

 We were required to utilize MVC, which stands for Models, Views and Controllers.
 Right off the bat, I knew that I would have models for users and workouts.
 And after some thinking, I decided to include a model for exercises as well.
 After creating my models, I needed to focus on the relationships.
 I was able to determine that a user would `have_many ` workouts and a workout would `belong_to ` a user.
 In addition, a workout would `have_many` exercises and an exercise would `belong_to` a workout.
 The last relationship was that a user would `have_many ` exercises `through `workouts.